Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Acknowledgements

 \section{Acknowledgements}

-{We acknowledge technical support from P.~S\'enat, D. Duet, P.-F.~Orfila and S.~Delprat, and are grateful for fruitful discussions within the Quantronics group.
+{We acknowledge technical support from P.~S\'enat, D. Duet, P.-F.~Orfila, and S.~Delprat, and we are grateful for fruitful discussions within the Quantronics group.
 We acknowledge support from the Agence Nationale de la Recherche (ANR) through the MIRESPIN (ANR-19-CE47-0011) project.
-We acknowledge support of the R\'egion Ile-de-France through the DIM QUANTIP, from the AIDAS virtual joint laboratory, and from the France 2030 plan under the ANR-22-PETQ-0003 grant.
-This project has received funding from the European Union Horizon 2020 research and innovation program under the project OpenSuperQ100+, and from the European Research Council under the grant no. 101042315 (INGENIOUS).
-We acknowledge IARPA and Lincoln Labs for providing the Josephson Traveling-Wave Parametric Amplifier.}
+We acknowledge support of the R\'egion Ile-de-France through the DIM QUANTIP, from the AIDAS virtual joint laboratory, and from the France 2030 plan under Grant No. ANR-22-PETQ-0003.
+This project has received funding from the European Union Horizon 2020 research and innovation program under the OpenSuperQ100+ project, and from the European Research Council under Grant No. 101042315 (INGENIOUS).
+We acknowledge IARPA and Lincoln Labs for providing the Josephson traveling-wave parametric amplifier.}